tchangkiat/aws-cdk-stacks/README.md

 4. Bootstrap AWS account for CDK with `cdk bootstrap`.

-# EKS
+## EKS

-Set up an EKS cluster with `cdk deploy eks`.
+Deploy an EKS cluster with `cdk deploy eks`.
 For the commands below, the environment variables (starts wit '$') are already populated in the bastion host by the template.

-## Configuring the bastion host
+### Configuring the bastion host

 1. Log in to the bastion host with 'ec2-user' using SSH or EC2 Instance Connect.